nbone/ai-singing-teacher/README.md

 AI Singing Teacher
 ==

-Some code for my masters research, *Discrimination of Sung Vowels and Breathy or Pressed Phonation Using MFCC Features*.
+Some code for my master's research, *Discrimination of Sung Vowels and Breathy or Pressed Phonation Using MFCC Features*.